 • 2 tablespoons unsalted butter

-• 2 tablespoons freshly grated parmesan cheese, plus more for garnish
+• 2 tablespoons fresh grated parmesan cheese, plus more for garnish

 Instructions

-1. In a large heavy bottomed pot/dutch oven over medium heat, add the bacon directly into pot and cook until bacon releases its fat and cooks through completely until crispy, about 6-7 minutes.
+1. In a large heavy-bottomed pot/dutch oven over medium heat, add the bacon.
+Cook, stirring often, until the bacon releases its fat and cooks through until crisp, about 6-7 minutes.
 Be sure to stir the bacon often for even cooking.
 Then use a slotted spoon to transfer the cooked bacon pieces onto a plate lined with a paper towel, and set aside.

-2. Add the chopped onions into the same pot and sauté the onions in the leftover bacon grease until they become translucent, about 2-3 minutes.
-Then add in the garlic and continue cooking together for another 1-2 minutes.
-Look for the onions to be golden and tender and overall mixture to be nice and fragrant.
+2. Add the onion into the same pot and sauté the onions in the rendered bacon grease until they become tender and golden, about 2-3 minutes.
+Then add in the garlic and continue cooking together for another 1-2 minutes until fragrant.

-3. Add in the sausage and use a wooden spoon to break up the sausage into crumbles.
-Cook the sausage until all pieces are browned throughout.
-Then season the sausage with salt, Italian seasoning, and red pepper flakes, while stirring again to combine.
+3. Add the sausage and use a wooden spoon to break up the sausage into crumbles.
+Cook the sausage until browned throughout.
+Then season the sausage with salt, Italian seasoning, and red pepper flakes- stir well to combine.

-5. Lastly, stir in the parmesan cheese.
-Taste soup and adjust seasonings, if desired.
-If you prefer, add in the reserved bacon pieces directly into the soup or see next step.
+6. Lastly, stir in the parmesan cheese.
+Taste the soup and adjust the seasonings, if desired.
+If you prefer, add the reserved bacon pieces directly into the soup or see the next step.

-6. Serve the soup warm and garnish with reserved bacon and more parmesan cheese, if desired.
+7. Serve the soup warm and garnish with reserved bacon and more parmesan cheese, as desired.
+We love serving this soup alongside some crusty bread as well for dipping!
+Enjoy!

 Notes